2 Describing data

 [1] 3.5 3.0 3.2 3.1 3.6 3.9

-Each column of a data frame is a vector, and each vector can be of a different type from others.
+Each column of a data frame is a vector, and each vector can be of a different type from the others.
 The second column is a numeric vector.

 class(iris$Sepal.Width)